Independent Assurance Initiative · Est. 2026

 Flow cytometryGating strategy, compensation matrix, MFI summary statistic, doublet exclusionExact (frequencies) · Near-deterministic (MFI)

-Bulk RNA-seqAlignment tool, normalisation method, DE tool, gene set database versionSoftware-tolerant · Architectural audit
+Bulk RNA-seqAlignment tool, normalisation method, DE tool, gene set database versionSoftware-tolerant · Architectural verification

-scRNA-seqClustering resolution, random seed, batch correction method, cell filtering thresholdsStructural verification · Architectural audit
+scRNA-seqClustering resolution, random seed, batch correction method, cell filtering thresholdsStructural verification · Architectural verification

 Imaging / IHCSegmentation threshold, ROI definition, reader variability, quantification software versionNear-deterministic · Structural verification